 While many Australians consider property as an asset, most do not think of it as vital to retirement.
 According to research data, the link between home ownership and retirement is made too late.
 Many people also do not think about their retirement quality of life until they stop earning a living.
 Its something they push to the back of their mind, then wonder why they did not consider it sooner.

 Another issue that the ACFS report highlighted is that many retirees felt obliged to help their children buy their first home.
 However, with homes being unaffordable, this added cost often depleted a parents retirement fund.
 This insight raises further debate over Australian home affordability, which currently focuses solely on first home buyers.

 The report also noted that downsizing was another problem for retirees.
-While it sounds good in principal to buy a smaller home, the costs are profound.
+While it sounds good in principle to buy a smaller home, the costs are profound.
 For instance, stamp duty, legal fees (conveyancing), and real estate agent fees all added up to thousands.
 So, many retirees were staying in their family home for longer.

 Also, poor planning was not the only cause for a retiree not owning a property.
 In some cases, divorce, lower incomes or a poor education were to blame.
 Therefore, renting was a more affordable option.
 That is until the person retired and found it harder to afford the rent payments.

 Financial planners suggest that you should be looking to pay off your home at least 10-years before you retire.
 To do this, you need to plan how you will reduce your home loan debt.
 An excellent strategy is to make extra home loan repayments or lump sum payments as the funds become available.